There's a risky way to patch third-party apps.

 It should answer quickly:

-Lunixar RMM connects inventory, monitoring, and patching so this work doesn't live as loose commands.
 The goal isn't "run WinGet."
-The goal is operational control: know what changed, where it changed, and what's still pending.
+The goal is operational control: know what changed, where it changed, what's still pending, and what evidence you can show.

-To evaluate the full flow, review patch management, inventory, and device monitoring.
+To evaluate the full flow, review patch management, inventory, device monitoring, and RMM reports.